 Children with KBG syndrome may display characteristic physical abnormalities of the head and face (craniofacial dysmorphism).
 The shape of the skull can be abnormal, with a flat back of the head (brachycephaly).
 Characteristic facial features may include eyes that appear widely spaced apart (hypertelorism) or crossed (strabismus); wide, bushy eyebrows; thin, bow-shaped lips; and/or a triangularly-shaped face.
 There is typically a full tip of the nose with upturned nostrils.
-Characteristic features may also include abnormally large teeth in comparison to the jaws (macrodontia).
-Macrodontia is particularly common in KBG syndrome and often affects the two upper middle teeth (upper central incisors).
+Characteristic features may also include abnormally large teeth (macrodontia).
+Macrodontia is particularly common in KBG syndrome and often affects the two upper middle teeth (upper central incisors) and sometimes other teeth as well.
 Affected individuals may also have jagged, crowded, or misaligned teeth and/or unusually short, flattened, supporting bones or sockets of the jaw (mandible) that house the teeth (alveolar ridges).
 Microcephaly has been described in some children.
 Microcephaly is a condition in which the circumference of the head is smaller than would be otherwise expected based on age and gender.
 However, most children with KBG syndrome have a normal head size.